dfed/XCTest-watchOS/README.md

 ## Getting Started

 1. Create a new watchOS app
-1. Include your test files in your new watchOS app
+1. Include your test files in your new watchOS app extension
-1. Install XCTest-watchOS, and link the included XCTest framework from your new watchOS app
+1. Install XCTest-watchOS, and link the included XCTest framework from your new watchOS app extension
-1. Call `XCTestCase.runAllTests()` from `applicationDidFinishLaunching` in your `WKExtensionDelegate` implementation in your new watchOS app
+1. Call `XCTestCase.runAllTests()` from `applicationDidFinishLaunching` in your `WKExtensionDelegate` implementation in your new watchOS app extension
 1. Run your new watchOS app, and see if your tests succeed

 ### CocoaPods